 - Electric valve positioners send and receive electrical signals.
 There are three electric actuation types: single-phase and three-phase alternating current (AC), and direct current (DC) voltage.

-- Electro-pneumatic valve positioners convert current control signals to equivalent pneumatic signals.
+- Electro-pneumatic valve positioners, like the Fisher 3582I, convert current control signals to equivalent pneumatic signals.
 They use a mixture of electricity and air.

-- Digital or “smart” devices use a microprocessor to position the valve actuator and monitor and record data.
+- Digital or “smart” devices, like the Neles ND9000, use a microprocessor to position the valve actuator and monitor and record data.
 They are very accurate, use less air than analogue positioners, and allow for online digital diagnostics.